dbohlender/canfar.github.io/docs/vospace.md

 vmv vos:VOSPACE/bar vos:VOSPACE/foo/
 # changes the name of file bar to bar2 on the VOSpace
 vmv vos:VOSPACE/foo/bar vos:VOSPACE/foo/bar2
-# chnage permissions on a file
-vchmod
+# provide group write permission on a VOSpace location (can be a dirtory or file).
+Can due up-to 4 groups
+vchmod g+w vos:VOSPACE/foo/bar.txt 'GROUP1, GROUP2, GROUP3'
+# For a list of GROUP names visit the [Group Managemnet Service](http://www.canfar.phys.uvic.ca/canfar/groups/)
 {% endhighlight %}

 Details on these commands can be found via the `--help` option, e.g. `vls --help`.
-And if you want to see a more verbose output, try `vls -v vos:USER`
+And if you want to see a more verbose output, try `vls -v vos:USER`.
+Currently the following commands are defined: vcat vchmod vcp vln vlock vls vmkdir vmv vrm vrmdir vsync  vtag

 ### Using the VOSpace FUSE file system